What This Strategy Aims to Do

 How We Do It

 We work with a multi-factor ranking system.

 Most of the factors deal with the company’s quality.
-How stable is its sales?
-How high are its margins?
+How stable are its sales?
+How wide are its margins?
 How low are its accruals?
-How much cash and other investable assets does it have on hand?
+How much cash and other liquid assets does it have on hand?
 How rich is its free cash flow?
-How well is it reducing its debt and equity?
+How well is it reducing its debt?